-8. Eat a Good Breakfast and Hydrate!
+8. Eat a Good Breakfast, and Hydrate

 It’s all about energy.
 We’ve all heard since childhood that breakfast is the most important meal of the day, and multiple research studies back this up.
 According to WebMD, eating the right kind of breakfast improves concentration and performance in the boardroom, which is nothing to skip out on.
 Drink some water to get hydrated, and eat something protein rich to give you lots of energy.
 It will leave you feeling fresh the entire morning!

-9. Figure out your Working “Uniform,” or Just Have a Routine
+9. Figure out your Working "Uniform"

-Barack Obama and Mark Zuckerberg wear basically the same thing everyday.
+Barack Obama and Mark Zuckerberg wear basically the same thing every day.
 It’s their working uniform!
 Why do they do this?
 While it may sound mundane for the fashion forward, people do it to reduce decision fatigue.
 As a business leader, you're making important decisions all day.
 Cutting out this one — what to wear each day — reduces stress and makes other decision making that much easier.
 If you don't want to work out a uniform, simply use the same rationale to work out your morning routine.
 For instance, I have the same thing for breakfast every single morning — which I have on the stove by 7:10 and in my mouth by 7:25.
 It certainly makes my mornings easier.

 Whether you decide to implement just a few of these tips or already do several of them, it all boils down to a few elements: taking care of your health, getting an early start, and preparing yourself for the day ahead.